Wellbeing and Pastoral Care at Ipswich High School

 We value parental views and believe that good communication between parents, pupils and the school lies at the heart of your child’s development.
 Our staff are well-informed and always mindful of individual abilities and character.
 Lessons, enrichment and play times are all considered opportunities to help develop a mindful toolkit that will give your child the skills to approach their learning and life’s adventures positively.

 Of course, there are those times when children just need someone to talk to.
 This is positively encouraged, and pupils have many different options to utilise including class teachers, lunchtime supervisors, the Head Teacher and our full-time nurse.
 If they would rather not speak directly we also have class worry boxes for pupils to raise concerns.

 We also have the support of a counsellor, when needed, for pupils who are facing challenges that require more in-depth guidance.

 Pastoral Care in the Senior School

-The Senior School’s ‘Flourish’ programme encompasses the pastoral care provision and includes, amongst other things, the PSHE programme, wellbeing initiatives, form time and assemblies.
-‘Flourish’ follows the WHO defined areas of health, namely social health, mental health and physical health; each term we focus on a specific area.
-Useful information and links are available on the Flourish pages on the School’s Firefly.
+The Senior School’s ‘Flourish’ programme encompasses the pastoral care provision and includes, amongst other things, the PSHE curriculum, wellbeing initiatives, form time and assemblies.
+‘Flourish’ follows the World Health Organisation (WHO) defined areas of health, namely social health, mental health and physical health; each term we focus on a specific area.
+Useful information and links are available on the ‘Flourish’ pages on the School’s Firefly.